icshwi/etherlabmaster/README.md

 ======
 Configuration Environment for EtherLab IgH EtherCAT Master at https://sourceforge.net/projects/etherlabmaster/

+**Please use the recent release version instead of the master branch.**

 ## Role
 In order to download, install, setup all relevant components (system library, kernel module, ethercat configuration, and systemd service), one should do many steps manually.
 This repository was designed for the easy-to-reproducible environment for EtherLab EtherCAT Master.
 With the following steps, one can run the EtherCAT Master on one dedicated Ethernet port within CentOS, RedHat, Ubuntu, and Debian OSs.